Weybridge United Reformed Church: Administration

 Weybridge United Reformed Church is registered for worship under the Places of Worship Registration Act 1855.
 Under the name Weybridge Congregational Chapel it was registered for the solemnisation of marriages in accordance with the Marriage Act 1836 on 14 September 1866.
 It belongs to the Wessex Synod of its church, one of the denomination's 13 regional associations, which contains about 120 churches: those in Berkshire, Buckinghamshire, Dorset, Hampshire, Oxfordshire, Surrey, Wiltshire, the Isle of Wight and the Channel Islands.

 A service was held at 10.30am every Sunday.
 Church services of the merged church are now held at Queen's Road, Walton at 10.30 am each Sunday.
 The Queen's Road church at Weybridge supported Guide and Scout groups and other associated groups.

 Merger with the Walton-on-Thames Congregation

 On 1 January 2022, the Walton-on-Thames congregation (Presbyterian until 1972, but United Reformed from 1972 onwards) and the Weybridge congregation (Congregational until 1972, but United reformed form 1972 onwards) merged to form a single United Reformed Church in Walton and Weybridge.

 A final Act of Worship was held in the Queen's Road, Weybridge building during August 2022 and thereafter the congregation meets only at the premises in Hersham Road, Walton-on-Thames.

+On 26 June 2026, the St Johns Mar Thoma church purchased the premises from the URC.